School Board Policy 529 -

 A report, notice, or documentation pertaining to a student with a history of violent behavior are educational records of a student and will be retained, maintained, and transferred to a school or school district in which a student seeks to enroll in accordance with Policy 515, Protection and Privacy of Pupil Records.

-A. The administration will notify parents annually that the school district gives classroom teachers and other school staff members notice about students’ history of violent behavior.
+A. The administration will notify parents or guardians annually that the school district gives classroom teachers and other school staff members notice about students’ history of violent behavior.

 B. Prior to providing the written notice of a student’s violent behavior to classroom teachers and/or school staff members, the administration will inform the student’s parent or guardian that such notice will be provided.